-2019 was a landmark year for City Cancer Challenge, starting with the transition to a standalone Foundation in January.
+2019 was a landmark year for City Cancer Challenge, a stand alone Foundation established by the Union for International Cancer Control (UICC) in January.

 Under the leadership of a new Board of Directors, which I am proud to Chair, we designed and implemented a new governance model, as well as facilities, policies and processes to underpin the sustainable growth of this ambitious organisation in the critical years ahead.